Academic Catalog 2025-2026

 KIN 6099 Thesis (3 Units)

 This course provides an extended research experience for the student in a specific topic of professional interest.
 Under the direction of a faculty advisor and thesis committee, and after completing KIN 6000 and KIN 6005 , the student will conduct further empirical research and will advance through the preparation and defense of a thesis*.
-Course Aim: This course aims to enable graduate students to conduct original research to advance their field and professional standing.
+Course Aim: This course aims to enable students in a graduate program to conduct original research to advance their field and professional standing.
 The qualified student will have previously defended a thesis proposal successfully in KIN 6005.

 Prerequisite(s): KIN 6005 or equivalent, KIN 6050, KIN 6060 or equivalent, and consent of Program Director.